Nathan-Somto/alx-system_engineering-devops/0x01-shell_permissions/README.md

-# I Hate alx and the Linux Terminal
+# I wrote a bunch of shell scripts mainly to handle shell permissions.